ginkgomzd/docksal/docs/content/service/db/options.md

 ```

-## PostreSQL Configuration {#postresql-config}
+## PostgreSQL Configuration {#postgresql-config}

-Docksal has defined a db service with a PostreSQL image.
-To set your db service to use PostreSQL instead of MySQL,
+Docksal has defined a db service with a PostgreSQL image.
+To set your db service to use PostgreSQL instead of MySQL,
 set the db service in your `docksal.yml` file.

 ```yaml